project-gemmi/gemmi/docs/sym.rst

 we cover all the 230 crystallographic space groups for the sake of completeness.

-This part of Gemmi has no dependencies: all is in a single C++ header :file:`symmetry.hpp`.
+For C++: this part of Gemmi has no dependencies, all is in a single header :file:`symmetry.hpp`.

 Space group table
 =================